FollyMaddy/Philips-P2000-Emulation/README.md

 Use :

-P2000Xstation is a simple program created to run Philips P2000 .cas files from your windows desktop enviroment (X).
+P2000Xstation is a simple program created to run the emulator with the selected Philips P2000 .cas files from your windows desktop enviroment (X).

 Dependencies :